MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Add-VirtualDiskToMaskingSet.md

 If you specify the *Passthru* parameter, this cmdlet outputs an object that represents the masking set to which you added a virtual disk.

 ## NOTES

+* When used in Failover Cluster, cmdlets from the Storage module operate on cluster level (all servers in the cluster).

 ## RELATED LINKS